mapldx/fdd-bigburp/README.md

 # Introduction

 As part of the Gitcoin grants review process, human incentives are very much relied on.
 By doing so, there exists a level of transparency, equitability, and inclusivity that an algorithm will likely fall short of.
-The reason being is that

 Big Burp takes a look at one key factor of this grants application process: the project description.
 This serves as the _first impression_ a reviewer has on a project.
 Based off the results of Gitcoin Grants Round 15, Big Burp aims to provide insight into what forms of applications, with respect to their project descriptions, are approved and denied.